 Why does this work?
 Sound traveling through a dense medium (the floor) arrives faster than sound traveling through the air, so floor coupling creates sound phase problems.
 Further, vibrations rattle furniture in your room, increasing the room's noise floor and decreasing the perception of dynamic range.
 Plus a shaking speaker will produce a less accurate soundstage.

 The speaker manufacturer's included feet often do nothing except secure speakers into carpet.
 They're not adequate vibration isolation.
 So, third-party accessories are needed.
 Many people use the IsoAcoustics products.
 They work well (shown here), and you can read through their patent here.
-A potential upgrade is EVP (article, article, video), which appear to work better according to their research (scroll down that page).
+A potential upgrade is EVP (article, article, video), which appear to work better according to their research (scroll down their page).

 Tweeters are more vertically directional than the other drivers in a speaker and are the most sensitive to height relative to your seating position.
 In short, they should usually be parallel with your ears.